attack-monkey/hyperwrapped-react/README.md

 # Hyperwrapped React

-A hyperwrapp seed project, providing a simple functional approach to react.
+A hyperwrap seed project, providing a simple functional approach to react.

 ## install